codename11/secrep/README.md

 #### Vehicle endpoints:

- - List vehicles: `list_vehicles`, method is `GET` with optional parameters of type of vehicle and work organization that vehicles belongs to.
+ - List vehicles: `list_vehicles`, method is `POST` with optional parameters of type of vehicle and work organization that vehicles belongs to.
 If entered, these optional parameters narrow down on query.
 If not, it gives away all vehicles with description of their types and working organizations they belong to.

  Example:
  ```